gandm/language-babel/README.md

 ## GraphQL Code Highlighting

+language-babel supports highlighting of GraphQL code within JavaScript files.
+For highlighting `.graphql` and `.gql` files see it's sister grammar - [language-graphql-lb](https://atom.io/packages/language-graphql-lb).

-language-babel supports highlighting of GraphQL code.
-It does this by supporting GraphQL enclosed in back-ticks, a.k.a.
-Quasi or template strings.
+ Inside JavaScript, GraphQL enclosed in back-ticks, a.k.a.
+Quasi or template strings are highlighted.
+Other GraphQL structures, notably types, are supported by the Flow componenet of this package.

  Strings that have one of three prefixes/tags are parsed by the grammar to hightlight the code enclosed.

 ```
 Relay.QL`This is how Relay.QL uses template strings`